CWRUbotix/NASA-RMC-2020/README.md

 ### Naming

 In general all names should be descriptive.
-The following are examples of the casing for differnt names.
+The following are examples of the casing for different names.

 * Package names: package_name
 * Topics/Services: topic_or_service_name